sage-code/maj/basic.md

 **notes:**

-* Maj language do not have gender.
-You can use "zi" to talk about a thing or a person;
+* In total there are 9 pronouns;
+* There is no gender for third person;
-* Pronoun "y'all" is the plural form of singular "thou", that was replaced by "you";
+* Pronoun "y'all" is rarely used in US
+* The singular form of "you" use to be "thou";

 **Reflexive**